 SCF is a FaaS service based on the cloud native architecture from the very beginning of design.
 After adding support for deploying container images as functions at the runtime layer, its entire service form has evolved towards a containerized ecosystem.
 On the one hand, it solves the environment dependency problem in function runtime and gives you more freedom to customize.
 On the other hand, this service form enables you to cross the technical thresholds, such as Kubernetes cluster management, security maintenance, and troubleshooting, and sinks auto scaling, availability, and other needs to the computing platform, further unleashing the capabilities of cloud computing.

 Before developing specific function logic, you need to determine the function type.
-SCF provides event functions and web functions.
+SCF provides event-triggered functions and HTTP-triggered functions.

 During function instance initialization, SCF gets the temporary username and password as the access credentials to pull the image.
 After successfully pulling the image, SCF starts the HTTP server defined by you based on the defined

 Args parameter, and port (which is fixed at 9000).
-Finally, the HTTP server receives all entry requests of SCF, including those from your event and web function invocations.
+Finally, the HTTP server receives all entry requests of SCF, including those from your event and HTTP-triggered function invocations.

 How a function works is as shown below: